cmu-sei/redemption/README.md

                         directory)
   -b BASE_DIR, --base-dir BASE_DIR
-                        Base directory of the project -e COMBINED_BRAIN_OUT  Output file (JSON) for combined edits --inject-brain-output  If brain-module output files already exist, use them instead of regenerating them (this is for debugging/testing purposes) --repaired-src OUT_SRC_DIR
+                        Base directory of the project -e COMBINED_BRAIN_OUT
+                        Output file (JSON) for combined edits --inject-brain-output
+                        If brain-module output files already exist, use them instead of regenerating them (this is for debugging/testing purposes) --repaired-src OUT_SRC_DIR
-                        Directory to write repaired source files (or omit to refrain from running the glove module)
+                        Directory to write repaired source files (or omit to refrain from running the glove module) -C OUTPUT_CLANG_SCRIPT, --output-clang-script OUTPUT_CLANG_SCRIPT
+                        Generate script that runs Clang, but do no further processing -r RAW_AST_DIR, --raw-ast-dir RAW_AST_DIR
+                        Process contents of AST directory, rather than source code

 See the Redemption README.md file For more info.
 ```